shawn174/ansible-role-macos/README.md

 This is simple ansible role for configure hostname and install my favorite software from Homebrew and Mac App Store.

+# Usage
+To start from a fresh MacOS install, run the scripts/prep.sh to get all the dependencies installed (Xcode, Rosetta, Homebrew and finally Ansible)

+Once the prep is done, run: ansible-playbook shawn.yml

 ## Role Variables